periscopic/EaselFL/README.md

 <http://www.opensource.org/licenses/mit-license.html>

+##Versions

+EaselFL is now at version 0.6 release candidate 1.
+This version is compatible with EaselJS 0.6.
+If you discover an issue, please give feedback.
+If you need a more stable version, consider using EaselFL 0.5 (on v0.5 branch) with EaselJS 0.6.

 ##Getting Started

 The <a href="https://github.com/periscopic/EaselFL/blob/master/examples/setup.html">example setup</a> uses the FLSetup util to get up and running quickly.
 If you are interested in using EaselFL with the createjs toolkit, start with <a href ="https://github.com/periscopic/EaselFL/blob/master/examples/toolkit/toolkit_easelFL.html">this example</a>.
 There are also a series of <a href="https://github.com/periscopic/EaselFL/tree/master/test">tests</a> that demonstrate various features and their consistency with EaselJS.